cuhHub/Noir/docs/tutorials/callbacks.md

 ```
 {% endcode %}

-Behind the scenes, this automatically creates an `onVehicleSpawn` function in `_ENV` if it doesn't exist for Stormworks to use when `onVehicleSpawn` is triggered.
-Noir also retrieves or creates an event for this callback stored in`Noir.Callbacks.Events`.
+Behind the scenes, this automatically creates an `onVehicleSpawn` function in `_ENV` for Stormworks to use when `onVehicleSpawn` is triggered.
+Noir also retrieves or creates an event for this callback.
+This event is stored in `Noir.Callbacks.Events`.
 The created function essentially fires the created event with all the arguments provided by Stormworks, and the function passed to `Noir.Callbacks:Connect()` is automatically connected to the new event.

 ## Removing A Callback Connection